eralogos/Terminus-detection/README.md

 # Terminus-detection
-The codes used for terminus detection
+The codes used for terminus detection in Nioghalvfjerdsfjord Gletscher (NG) in Northeast Greenland Ice Stream (NEGIS).
+Imagery data is from Sentinel-1 Level 1 C-band GRD SAR.

 Codes used in Google Earth Engine: